Keyboard shortcuts

 When this setting is enabled placed walls are completely invisible for the other players on the game-board, but are active as usual.
 This means players can only know where walls of other players are by bumping into them.

 To aid players in their mental model of placed but invisible walls, every player is able to place and remove markers to note where they think (parts of) walls of opponents are.
-The coordination notation system or markers are the same as with walls.
+The notation system for markers is the same as for walls.
 However, a marker is not the same in size as a wall: A wall is placed between 2x2 squares but a marker is placed between 2 squares.
-So, a marker is half in size of a wall.
+So, a marker is half the size of a wall.
 Players can place or remove their own markers at any moment during game play.
 Players can also place as many markers as they think they need.
 Markers can only be used in this game mode.
 Players can only see their own walls and markers on the game-board during game-play.
 Users that are not players can only see pawns on the game-board.

 When a game is finished, markers are retained and both users and players can see all walls and all markers.
 Walls and markers are colored.
 Markers are 'overlayed' over walls where a marker is placed on top of a wall.
 This gives players after-gameplay insights into their guessing performance.